MartanSch/freedommediaspeach/README.md

 ## Requirements
 - Python 3.x
 - Jupyter Notebook
-- Pandas, Matplotlib (if used in the notebook)
+- Pandas, Matplotlib, and other libraries (if used in the notebook)

 ## Contributing
 Feel free to submit issues or pull requests for improvements.
 Contributions are welcome!